How To Install Foreman on CentOS 7 / RHEL 7 / Oracle Linux 7

 Also, do not forget to setup the valid hostname for the above host entry.

 Foreman can be installed in different methods.
-The recommended way is with the puppet based Foreman Installer but you may also use your distribution’s package manager or install directly from source.
+The recommended way is with the puppet-based Foreman Installer, but you may also use your distribution’s package manager or install directly from the source.

-The Foreman installer is a collection of Puppet modules that installs everything required for a full working Foreman setup.
-It uses native OS packaging (e.g. RPM and .deb packages) and adds necessary configuration for the complete installation.
+The Foreman installer is a collection of Puppet modules that install everything required for a full working Foreman setup.
+It uses native OS packaging (e.g., RPM packages) and adds necessary configuration for the complete installation.

 Run the following command to download Foreman installer.

 Now, run the Foreman installer to start installing Foreman.

 The installation run is non-interactive, but the configuration can be customized by supplying any of the options listed in foreman-installer –help, or by running foreman-installer -i for interactive mode.

 Once the installation is completed, you will see an output like below where you would find the initial username and password to access the Foreman.